 Participation to a large public-private partnership "BioIntelligence"

-This 5-year (2009-14) program aims at a deep change of the pharmaceutical R&D by applying the principles of systems biology and of product lifecycle management.
-It brings together a software editor (Dassault Systèmes, leader), four major pharma companies (Sanofi, Ipsen, Servier, Pierre Fabre) and one phytosanitary company (Bayer Crop Science), a bioinformatics start-up (Sobios), and three academic bodies (Inserm transfert, Inria, Genopole).
-F. Képès represents Genopole for BioIntelligence.
+This 5-year (2009-14) program aimed at a deep change of the pharmaceutical R&D by applying the principles of systems biology and of product lifecycle management.
+It brought together a software editor (Dassault Systèmes, leader), four major pharma companies (Sanofi, Ipsen, Servier, Pierre Fabre) and one phytosanitary company (Bayer Crop Science), a bioinformatics start-up (Sobios), and three academic bodies (Inserm transfert, Inria, Genopole).
+F. Képès represented Genopole for BioIntelligence.

 "Recombinant nucleic sequences encoding proteins with at least one hydrophobic domain and their applications"